Star Wars Episode VII: The Force Awakens (Movie, 2015)

 Well, the first time I went and saw it I couldn’t get totally into it because the stupid computer/digital file/projector or whatever kept getting stuck.
 And I’m not talking about getting stuck once or twice (which would have been bad enough) but twelve effing times.
 And of course it always happened at key moments.
 There were SO many angry nerds that went to complain to management (I do not envy that poor guy).
 Needless to say the next time I watched it the movie ran smoothly and everything was even more awesome than the first time I saw it.

 The movie overall was epic.
 So epic the word deserved to be bold, italicized, and underlined.
-The plot and direction were built clearly inspired by the original three movies (particularly with nods towards Episode IV: A New Hope) but with the technological advances in movie editing that was displayed in the three prequels but even better.
+The plot and direction were built clearly inspired by the original three movies (particularly with firm nods towards the plot of Episode IV: A New Hope) but with the technological advances in movie editing that was displayed in the three prequels but even better.
 The action was intense and unyielding, the effects were stellar, both the acting and casting were on-point, the direction was pretty perfect, the references and plug-ins to the old movies won major nostalgia points…yeah the whole movie was fabulous.

 Was it perfect?
 No. Every movie has flaws.
 But when people rave about how good it is they’re not lying…although I will say that you should shut your ears to it until you see it once for yourself because (at least for me) too much hype for a movie can ruin it even if it deserves the hype it got.
 I have a rebellious mind so when people say it’s awesome I end up walking out going “Eh, it was alright.”
 And I hate when that happens so I tried to shut my brain to any reviews on the movie good or bad.